Abhi1221112123/quizapp/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+QUIZ Application build on flutter using dart language .
+Benifits of flutter are:
+App is faster , Occupies less space , efficient , excellent ui/ux design.